TaylorJCassidy/DiceBot/README.md

 Next, you will have to install the dependencies through npm.
 Open a terminal window within this directory and type `npm install`.

 ### Starting
-Once the above has been completed, to start the bot open a terminal window within this directory and type `node start`.
+Once the above has been completed, to start the bot open a terminal window within this directory and type `npm start`.